PrarthanaUpadhyay/dsa/README.md

 # dsa
 data structure and algorithms
-add your favorite data struture
+add your favorite data structure